 My interests in behavioural economics and the broader relational aspects of being a financial planner finally convinced me to take an MSc in Integrative Psychotherapy, which I am still engaged in.
 It allows me to get more easily to the heart of what my clients are trying to achieve, and to understand them better.

-Lastly, I’m a dad, a half-decent pianist, a bit of a trekker (my last big trip was Everest Base Camp in 2015), and a rookie player of the Japanese flute, the Shakuhachi.
+Lastly, I’m a dad, a half-decent pianist, a composer, a bit of a trekker (my last big trip was Everest Base Camp in 2015), and a rookie player of the Japanese flute, the Shakuhachi.
 I find learning fascinating, and working with clients is a true joy.

 I’m a member of the Chartered Insurance Institute and the Personal Finance Society, with which I hold the Diploma in Regulated Financial Planning, by examination.